juliuszlosinski/Imbalanced-Data-Problem-for-Image-Detection-Two-Stage-Detectors/README.md

-**Goal:** Analyzing the Impact of Imbalanced and Balanced Maritime Code Flag Datasets on the Performance of Two-Stage Image Detectors.
+**Goal:** Analyzing the Impact of Imbalanced and Balanced Maritime Code Flag Datasets on the Performance of Two-Stage Image Detectors (R-CNN, Faster R-CNN and Mask R-CNN).

 ## 1. UML
 TODO